loafey/master-thesis/Thesis/Last_todo.md

 ## More comments:

 *FIXED* - 8.
 Fig. 5: The final term seems to lack parentheses: "/\ a. \x:a. x y" would be interpreted as "/\ a. \x:a. (x y)" which is a type error.
 I think you mean "(/\ a. \x:a. x) y".
 But I'm also not sure about the rule before that: are both the term and the context really unchanged when getting rid of the Forall in the type?
 Following TApp from Fig. 3 you would get "(/\ a. \x:a. x)[A]" which I guess reduces to "\x:A. x".
-9. Many things have been fixed, but most of my comments on §3.2 remain, and some other things later - see below.
-10. 3.1:
+*FIXED* - 10.
+3.1:
-  11. "To clarify further, the body of the lambda 𝑘((𝑦, 𝑥)) corresponds to the command 𝑐, in this case a function call. 𝑘 corresponds to the 𝑥 in 𝑥(𝑣), and (𝑦, 𝑥) is 𝑣." :=
+*FIXED* - 11.
+"To clarify further, the body of the lambda 𝑘((𝑦, 𝑥)) corresponds to the command 𝑐, in this case a function call. 𝑘 corresponds to the 𝑥 in 𝑥(𝑣), and (𝑦, 𝑥) is 𝑣." :=
               "In this case, the body k((y, x)) is a function call, which corresponds to a command in Lithium.
 The continuation k takes the reordered pair as input."
 12. 3.2 Kinds & types
   13. "It is forbidden to construct a pair of two stacks": I don't understand what this means.
 I see that the rules requires the first type in the pair type to be of kind "circle 1", but I lack intuition for why of what that may entail.
   14. "The goto style": I don't understand what "capture state" and "the state that *B manipulates" means.
 I'm not used to read off "state manipulation" from lambda terms.
 Perhaps you need to delay this explanation, or expand it with more concrete examples.
 I'm still at the "kind level" in the reading, and have a hard time imagining pointers, gotos, etc.